alekLukanen/func-pool/README.md

 # func-pool

 A simple function pool executor for Go.
-Allows you to scatter and gather results from your functions.
+Allows you to scatter func calls go routines and gather results from your functions.
 Look at the tests in this repository for examples on how to use this package.

 Example:
 ```go